just-the-docs/just-the-docs/_tests/navigation/recursion/about.md

 * If you want the navigation structure in different parts of your website to look the same, you can add the title of the top page of each part as the `ancestor` of all its sub-pages.

-* Instead of using `ancestor`, you can set an arbitrary number or string as the `section_id` for each part, and add it as the `section` field on all the descendant pages of that part.
+* Instead of using `ancestor`, you can set an arbitrary number or string as the `section_id` for each part, and add it as the `in_section` field on all the descendant pages of that part.

 ## Implementation overview